jiangsanity/cs4641-music-sentiment-analysis/index.md

 | tender        | 0.839     | 0.851  |
 | upbeat        | 0.875     | 0.830  |

 The class "slick" has the highest precision, while the class "sad" has the highest recall.
 Precision of a class measures the proportion of elements correctly predicted to be that class out of all of the data points that were predicted to be that class, or (true positives / true positives + false positives).
 It seems like the decision tree is better at finding all of the songs labeled "slick" in the dataset than the other classes.
-The recall for "slick" isn't the lowest, but it's also not the
+The recall for "slick" isn't the lowest, but it's also not the highest.
+Or, to speak in an analogy, the net we cast for "slick" songs is catching most of them, but we also seem to be erroneously catching other classes within that net.

+Recall of a class measures the proportion of elements correctly predicted out of all of the actual positives for that class, or (true positives / true positives + false negatives).
+On average, songs that we labeled as "sad" for our ground truth in this dataset tend to have low valence and low energy, and high acousticness.
+It's possible that these factors are very much correlated with sad songs, and as such are easily picked out by the decision tree as unmistakably sad.
+However, the precision for "sad" is quite compared to the other clusters, which means while we are quite sure that the songs in this cluster are sad, we aren't doing as good of a job picking out all of the songs labeled as sad in the entire dataset.

 ### Random Forests
 Because of the promising results from our Decision Tree implementation, we decided to try out Random Forests as well.
 The data used was similar as before with scaled features (which ultimately did not change much of the metrics).
 For random forests, the features used again were as following...